JLuisRojas/notes/Books/TheLawsOfHumanNature-RG.md

 * Let information and ideas flows freely (open mindness, transparency.
 Similar a cosas de Ray Dalio en Principles)
 * Infect the group with productive emotions.
 * See how people work under stress to create a great team.

+## Make them want to follow you

+People are always ambivalent about those in power.
+They want to be led but also to be free; they worship the king and want to kill him.
+Authority is the delicate art of creating the apperance of power, legitimacy, and fairness while getting people to identify with you as a leader who is in their service.

+### Strategies for establshing authority

+* **find your authority style:** Authenticity
+* **focus outwardly:** The Attitude
+	1. Deeply listen to others
+	2. Dedicate yourself to learning people respect, you do not feel entitle to it.
+	3. Consider being a leader a tremendous responsibility.
+* **Cultivate the third eye:** have a vision, then slowly work backward to the present, creating a resonable and flexible plan
+* **Stir confilting emotions**
+* **Never appear to take always to give**
+* **Rejunevate your authority:** Adaptability

+### The Inner Authority

+* You have a responsibility to contribute to the culture
+* Cultivate whats unique about you
+* You must focuse and prioritize
+* You must adhere to the highest standards on your work

+> "ostinato rigore" - Leonardo Da Vinci (relentless rigore)